-On the other hand, some scenarios are inevitable, but might not happen for a while.
-As a leader, these fall under your responsibility, and they should inform your strategic direction, even if you don’t make immediate plans for them.
+Some scenarios are inevitable, but might not happen for a while.
+As a leader, these fall under your responsibility, and they should inform your strategic direction, even if you don’t plan to act on them immediately.

 Immediate and certain: Act now!